Simple Saffron Brown Rice

 Saffron should taste fresh, florally and sweet.
 Avoid any saffron that has a plastic or metallic taste.
 Learn more here in this guide to purchasing saffron.

-If the rice is still too tender at the end of the cooking time, add a little extra water, 1/4 cup at a time, and continue cooking, another 5 to 10 minutes.
+If the rice is still too tough at the end of the cooking time, add a little extra water, 1/4 cup at a time, and continue cooking, another 5 to 10 minutes.

 Additional Rice Recipes to Try